 - During the collapse, the internal temperature rapidly rises to the

 point at which carbon can fuse into heavier elements.
 This fusion

 provides the energy for the so-called carbon-detonation supernova.

-- In an alternative and possibly more common scenario, two white
+- In an alternative scenario, two white

 dwarfs in a binary system may collide and merge to form a massive,

 unstable star.
 The end result is the same—a carbon-detonation supernova.

 - Because the hydrogen-helium envelope has already been blown off in